CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 One of the important take-aways was to to create Kubernetes ConfigMap to manage sensitive information securely while ensuring the application functions correctly on cloud deployment process.

-This project gave me some valuable insights into coding within a cloud-native platform and deploying a functioning service on Google Kubernetes Engine (GKE).
+This project offered valuable insights into what it’s like to develop on a cloud-native platform and deploy a public service on Google Kubernetes Engine (GKE).
 I’ve gained a deep appreciation for the benefits of using GitHub Actions for automation and secured configuration injection, and I surely enjoyed the development experience with Kubernetes-native Quarkus.